 YES NO Are you or any person connected with the bidder presently employed by the state?
-The bidder acknowledges that bids from Government employees or from companies/close corporations with directors/members that are government employees cannot be considered.
+1.1.1 The bidder acknowledges that bids from Government employees or from companies/close corporations with directors/members that are government employees cannot be considered.
 The bidder further acknowledges that any false declaration in this regard will be reported to t authorities he rele vant If your answers to 1.1 is yes, then please provide details: The bidder acknowledges that bids from Government employees or from companies/close co with directors/members that are government employees cannot be considered.
 The bidder further acknowledges that any false declaration in this regard will be reported to t authorities Are you or any person connected with the bidder presently employed by the state?
-The bidder acknowledges that bids from Government employees or from companies/close corporation with directors/members that are government employees cannot be considered.
-The bidder further acknowledges that any false declaration in this regard will be reported to the relevant bouthorities
+The bidder acknowledges that bids from Government employees or from companies/close corporations with directors/members that are government employees cannot be considered.
+The bidder further acknowledges that any false declaration in this regard will be reported to the relevant of the relevant of the state of t